tfatykhov/WinkRedNode/Flows/Bluemix/README.md

 Updates to that file are discontinued as of today.

-3 new json files have been created representing different sections Please remove current flow from your instance and start by creating 3 tabs or "workspaces" in node-red
+3 new json files have been created representing different sections Please remove current flow from your instance and start by creating 3 tabs or "workspaces" in node-red (use <b>+</b> icon on the left side of the flow editor.
+Then use "3 bar" menu, select Workspaces - Rename and name each:

 1. wink Core
 2. Freeboards